openstreetmap/osmdbt/README.md

 left-over log files and tells the PostgreSQL database the largest of the LSNs so that the database can "forget" all changes before that.

-If there was no crash no such log files are found and `osmdbt-catchup` does nothing.
+If there was no crash, no such log files are found and `osmdbt-catchup` does nothing.

-### 2. Get log file
+### 2. Create log file

 Now `osmdbt-get-log` is called which creates a log file in the `log_dir` named something like `osm-repl-2020-03-18T14:18:49Z-lsn-0-1924DE0.log`.
 The file is